energy-coresky/empty-app/README.md

 php moon.php hole.sky
 ```

-After "HOLE.SKY." running, try download & install Dev-wares using
-Dev-tool's web-interface..

-Or download all with git:
+Or download latest dev with git:

 ```bash
 # the app